MasterScrat/Chatistics/README.md

 Ask for an archive containing your chat logs.
 Extract the file called `Hangouts.json` and put it in the `raw` folder of ChatShape.

-*Note that Google switched from "Google Talk" to "Google Hangouts" mid-2013.
+*Google switched from "Google Talk" to "Google Hangouts" mid-2013.
 You will only get your Hangouts logs.*

 #### Facebook Messenger